FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Spittal, Spittel, Spittle and others.

-More information is included under the topic Early Spittal Notables in all our PDF Extended History products.
+More information is included under the topic Early Spittal Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Spittal Settlers in the United States in the 18th Century
+Spittal Settlers in United States in the 18th Century

 The Spittal Family Crest was acquired from the Houseofnames.com archives.
 The Spittal Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.